-Goldman Sachs: For the last year few years I have been working as a quantitative strategist in the Fixed Income, Currency & Commodities part of Global Markets division at Goldman Sachs.
-My job involves understanding trade payoffs based on market factors and developing statistical market models and Monte Carlo based pricers for valuation of derivatives and for understanding and hedging financial risk.
-You can check out my personal notes on theory of derivate pricing here.
+Goldman Sachs: My last employment experience was as a quantitative strategist in the Fixed Income, Currency & Commodities part of Global Markets division at Goldman Sachs.
+This job involved understanding trade payoffs based on market factors and developing statistical market models and Monte Carlo based pricers for valuation of derivatives and for understanding and hedging financial risk.
+You can check out my personal notes on theory of derivative pricing here.

 My LinkedIn profile has more details.

-By junior year I had decided String Theory was the topic I wanted to concentrate on most, so I took a few projects at IIT Bombay and at Tata Institute of Fundamental Research to get started on that.
-You can check out some of my project reports here:
+By junior year I realized String Theory was the topic I wanted to focus on.
+I took a few projects at IIT Bombay and at Tata Institute of Fundamental Research to start on that.
+These are some of my project reports:

 Programming: I very much like to contribute back to open source community whenever I can and I have published some of my work as libraries on my GitHub page.